 How long does a headache last after a root canal?

-Can the need for a dental filling cause headaches?
+Can dental cavities cause headaches?